GaoxingZheng/UFA_toolbox/README.md

 ## Step-by-Step tutorial

 For detailed step-by-step tutorials, please see the "UFA_toolbox_tutorial.pdf" to correctly use our UFA toolbox!
+Please cite our paper (https://dx.doi.org/10.21037/qims-23-847) if these codes are helpful in your study!

 ## Contact

-If you have any question, please send the email to zheng_gao_xing@163.com.
+If you have any questions, please send the email to zheng_gao_xing@163.com.

 ## Reference